scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 - They can contain `apply` methods, which---thanks to some syntactic sugar---work as factory methods to construct new instances
 - They can contain `unapply` methods, which are used to deconstruct objects, such as with pattern matching

-Here’s a quick look at how `apply` methods that can be used as factory methods to create new objects:
+Here’s a quick look at how `apply` methods can be used as factory methods to create new objects:

 ```scala
 class Person: